-The subject property is located adjacent to Back Ranch Road, on Highway 1 at Mile Post 25.26, in Santa Cruz.
-We have been asked to reflect the APN#: no\APN\spec, as requested by Santa Cruz Planning Staff The proposal is within the jurisdiction of Santa Cruz County.
+The subject property is located adjacent to Laguna Road and Highway 1 at Mile Post 25.73, in Santa Cruz.
+We have been asked to reflect the APN#: no_APN_spec, as requested by Santa Cruz Planning Staff.
+The proposal is within the jurisdiction of Santa Cruz County.
 Caltrans has given us authority to act on their behalf in regards of this proposal.

 The property is located within an existing Caltrans Right-of-way, which falls under County control but is not defined by a specific zoning designation.
-We have been informed during our pre-application meeting; the County does allow installation of wireless telecommunications facilities as a conditional use pursuant to Section 13.10.659.21.8F.2 of the Planning Code.
+We have been informed during our pre-application meeting; the County does allow installation of wireless telecommunications facilities as a conditional use pursuant to Section 13.10.659.21.8F.2of the Planning Code.
 The proposed use matches the present use, as the project does not deviate nor substantially increase the visual blight of the present use/site.

-Proiect Description
+Project Description

-AT&T proposes to install a communication facility that will consist of Two (2) flat panel antennas mounted on the existing wood utility pole, at a Centerline elevation of 25'.
+AT&T proposes to install a communication facility that will consist of Two (2) flat panel antennas mounted on the existing wood utility pole, at a Centerline elevation of 22'.
 Ur equipment will be mounted at approximately 7'0", above grade.
-Both the antennas and equipment will be painted brown to mitigate potential visual impacts.
-All associated conduits, field verified, will also be pained brown to match the (e) wood pole.
+Both the antennas and equipment will be painted brown to mitigate potential visual impacts, All associated conduits, field verified, will also be pained brown to match the (e) wood pole.